provenance-io/provenance-docs/docs/pb/integrating/integrating-with-p8e/index.md

-# Integrating with p8e
+# Integrating with BlockVault

 import { DocSubheader } from '/docs/components/DocSubheader';

-<DocSubheader text="A practical guide for integrating with p8e"
+<DocSubheader text="A practical guide for integrating with BlockVault"
 />

 This guide walks through some key concepts and practical steps to begin your journey in originating and managing assets on Provenance Blockchain.
-You will learn how to use the [BlockVault Contract Execution Environment (p8e)](https://developer.provenance.io/docs/pb/p8e/overview) to manage private, sensitive data while maintaining a public record of changes, comprised of hashes of the data stored in p8e.
+You will learn how to use the [BlockVault Contract Execution Environment (formerly nicknamed “P8e”)](https://developer.provenance.io/docs/pb/p8e/overview) to manage private, sensitive data while maintaining a public record of changes, comprised of hashes of the data stored in BlockVault.

 By following along, you will learn more about: